OpenClassrooms-Student-Center/community/content/students/dimitry.md

 # One line.
 # If you need more space, go to the next line and add 4 spaces on the left, as in 'description'.
 objective: obtenir la certification de dev ios.
-short_description: j'aime le code ainsi que les nouvelles technologies.
+short_description: j'aime le code ainsi que les nouvelles technologies et les jeux vidéos.

 # Ne modifiez pas le paramètre 'template', seulement la description
 template: students